WordPress-Security

 Frequently Asked Questions

-Q2: Do I really need a security plugin?
+Q2: Does it really require a security plugin?

-Q5: What should I do if my site is hacked?
+Q5: What would I do to safeguard my site in case it is compromised?

 Key Takeaway